TITLE 16 OCCUPATIONAL

 CCCC.
 “Year of supervised experience” means 1500 hours of psychological work conducted under supervision satisfactory to the board.
 The 1500 hours may be accumulated in one or two consecutive calendar years in the case of an internship, three consecutive years in the case of postdoctoral experience, or over the course of graduate training in the case of doctoral experience.

 DDDD.
-“Doctoral training program” means the program from which the applicant received his or her doctoral degree to fulfill the educational requirements for licensure (NMAC)
+“Doctoral training program” means the program from which the applicant received their doctoral degree to fulfill the educational requirements for licensure (NMAC)

 16.22.1.8 [RESERVED]